personalities-and-explanations/RecSys25/README.md

 # README: Resource Repository
-This is the online repository for the paper 'User Perception of Fairness-Calibrated Recommendations'.
+This is the online repository for the paper 'Towards Personality-Aware Explanations for Music Recommendations Using Generative AI'.

 ## Folders' Content